Description of Taxa

 Descriptors: A partially collapsed, mixed-stone, well-laid, one-tiered, uncapped single fieldstone wall.

 There is always a need to describe individual objects at a higher resolution than the taxonomic rank allows.
-For example, tall and short varieties of the species Homo sapiens.
-Consider the case of the classic double wall found gracing long-established farmsteads throughout New England.
-This is an informal subtype (classic) within a type (double), within the family (freestanding), within a class (wall).
-It could be mortared, or un-mortared, built of fieldstone or quarrystone, or be capped or uncapped.
-To encompass all of these common features in a single taxonomy would require a minimum of eight different variants, making the taxonomy too cumbersome to use.
-Hence, the descriptors below.
+Consider the case of the classic uncapped double wall found gracing long-established farmsteads throughout New England.
+This is normal subtype within a type (double), within the family (freestanding), within a class (wall).
+It could be mortared, or un-mortared, built of fieldstone or quarrystone.
+Additionally, it might be:

 • Condition: Intact, partially collapsed, collapsed, etc, in decreasing preservation.

-• Degree of Order: Embellished, laid, stacked, or dumped, in decreasing order.
+• Degree of Order: Patterned, laid, stacked, or dumped, in decreasing order.

 • Stone Shape & Size: For example, slabby, blocky, bouldery, cobbly, etc.